Critical behavior around the fixed points driven by fermion-fermion interactions and disorders in the nodal-line superconductors: Critical behavior as approaching fixed points

 By combining Eqs.~(\ref{Eq_C_v_free})-(\ref{Eq_C_v_int}) and the RG Eqs.~(\ref{Eq_v_RG})-(\ref{Eq_Delta_RG}), and paralleling the analogous numerical analysis for DOS and compressibility, we then obtain the temperature-dependent properties of specific heat in the vicinity of all eight kinds of FPs, which are presented in Fig.~\ref{CV-FP-1-5} and Fig.~\ref{CV-multiply-FPs}.

 At first, let us examine the influence of initial values of anisotropy of fermion velocities ($v_{z0}/v_{p0}$) on the specific heat around distinct kinds of FPs.
 Fig.~\ref{CV-FP-1-5}(a) displays the $T$-dependent behavior of $C_V$ around the FP-1 (the free case).
-It can be found that the specific heat gradually rises as $T$ increases, exhibiting $C_V(T)\propto T^2$.
+It can be found that the specific heat gradually rises as $T$ increases, exhibiting $C_V(T)\propto T^{2+\delta}$ with $\delta\ll1$.
 Although these basic results are robust against the initial anisotropy of fermion velocities, the specific values of $C_V(T)$ can be considerably suppressed in the presence of anisotropy of fermion velocities, which are in well agreement with the DOS and compressibility.
 Paralleling the similar analysis, we notice that the basic results around FP-2,3,4,6,7,8 are analogous to those around FP-1.
 Considering Fig.~\ref{CV-FP-1-5}(b), which illustrates the behavior of $C_V(T)$ in the vicinity of FP-5, its is evident that, in the isotropic case, $C_V(T)$ increases more rapidly than its counterpart in FP-1.
-However, when the fermion velocities are anisotropic, we can find that the specific heat manifestly deviates from $C_V(T)\propto T^2$ and exhibits an approximately linear dependence on temperature.
-This behavior indicates the emergence of non-Fermi-liquid behavior induced by the interplay of fermion-fermion interactions and disorder scatterings.
+However, when the fermion velocities are anisotropic, we can find that the specific heat manifestly deviates from $C_V(T)\propto T^{2+\delta}$ and exhibits an approximately linear dependence on temperature.
+This qualitative deviation of $T$-dependent of specific heat nearby FP-5 from the FP-1, in which the system is under the non-interacting circumstance and the quasiparticles obey the Fermi-liquid theory, suggests that the quasiparticles as approaching FP-5 are unlikely still under the scope of the Fermi liquid~\cite{Mahan1990Book}.
+As a consequence, the behavior of specific heat nearby FP-5 may indicate the emergence of some non-Fermi-liquid behavior induced by the interplay of fermion-fermion interactions and disorder scatterings.